The Human Story Behind Tarot: A Journey From Card Game to Spiritual Guide

 Step 3: Learn the Structure of the Deck

 Tarot becomes far easier once you understand its structure.
-The deck isn’t random — it’s organized like a symbolic universe:
+The deck isn’t random — it’s organized like a symbolic universe:- Major Arcana: life lessons, core archetypes, spiritual evolution

 - Minor Arcana: emotions, thoughts, action, material life